unpackdev/downloader/README.md

 how to consume this service.
 Additional note is that demo will go down and up as I work on it, served from my own datacenter.
 I am not promising any availability.

+Please check out [Examples](./examples) directory for more information about how to use service.

 You can access demo at [Inspector](https://inspector.playground.unpack.dev) **<< NOT ONLINE!**

 ## Notes